carlosperezc/revealjs-digital-signage/README.md

 ---

 # How to use
+0. Create new venv by `python -m venv venv/`
 1. Put your slide as HTML in `sections` Dir.
 2. Put your media files in Media if exists.
 3. change the config files if required.